 Waste to Energy in London

-Our technology for processing waste residues ensures we create the best quality fuel with high calorific value.
-The process is fully sustainable with high energy yields which in turn reduces the burden on natural resources and minimises emissions of CO2 and landfill gases.
+Our facility is one of the UK’s most sophisticated of its kind which supports our commitment to apply the waste hierarchy by diverting unrecyclable wastes from landfill.
+Our technology for processing waste residues ensures we create the best quality RDF/SRF with high calorific value.
+The process is fully sustainable with high energy yields which in turn reduces the burden on natural resources.